gsantoro/blog/content/posts/secrets.md

 - Security
 categories:
 - DevOps
 description: Securely store secrets on laptops with envchain.
-It provides encryption at rest and integration with laptop lock mechanisms.
+It provides encryption at rest and integration with laptop lock mechanisms
 featuredImage: /images/secret.jpeg
 images:
 - /images/secret.jpeg